black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 On each iteration of your while loop, it is finding an element that is larger than your current value.
 You need to move that element to the right to make room for your current value.

 Do so by assigning the value at the j index to the next index.

+# Step 39
+After your while loop, you need to insert your current value.
+Remember that your loop ends when j is either out of the array bounds, or when the value at j is less than your current value.

+Use the assignment operator to insert your current value into the correct index.